-PLEASE NOTE: CLEP, pass/fail performances, and online classes are not acceptable for the science required courses.
+PLEASE NOTE: CLEP and pass/fail performances are not acceptable for the science required courses.
 Additionally, science credits earned in professional schools (e.g., allied health professions, business, dentistry, nursing or pharmacy) do not fulfill requirements for admission to medicine.
 Advanced Placement (AP) credits for the required science courses generally are not accepted.
 However, if the applicant’s undergraduate institution has accepted the AP credits, upper division science courses in the same area may be substituted for the required credit hours.

 Medical College Admission Test

 All applicants must complete the Medical College Admission Test (MCAT) prior to consideration by the Admissions Committee.
 The MCAT is based on the knowledge gained from the required science courses.
 The exam must be taken no later than September of the year prior to matriculation MCAT scores older than three years from the date of matriculation are not considered.
 For the 2020 application cycle, the earliest MCAT accepted is one taken any time in 2017.

 Health Care Experience

 Applicants are required to obtain physician shadowing experience and direct patient care exposure to better inform their decision for a career in medicine.

 All applicants must meet the Admission and Graduation Standards with or without reasonable accommodations.
 Please take a moment to view our Technical Standards: